aniketrajnish/specular-lighting-opengl/README.md

     cubes[i].init();
 }
  ```
- # Changing the porperties of Lamps
+ # Changing the properties of Lamps
 Properties of lamps can be changed by making the following changes in main.cpp
 * Declaration
 ```